upeshp/MS3_EasyDinner/TESTING.md

 The following details any issues I came across which are now resolved, for reference:

- - Displaying the recipe ingredients/method on seperate lines: to get each ingredient/step to display on a seperate line, I used splitlines in my jinja code, and prompted the user to enter each ingredient/step on the input form (Credit: searched on Slack and https://www.javatpoint.com/how-to-split-a-string-in-java-with-delimiter#:~:text=In%20Java,%20splitting%20string%20is%20an%20important%20and,the%20split%20()%20method%20of%20the%20String%20class.)
+ - Displaying the recipe ingredients/method on seperate lines: to get each ingredient/step to display on a seperate line, I used splitlines in my jinja code, and prompted the user to enter each ingredient/step on the input form
+    - Searched on Slack and found this online [Javatpoint](https://www.javatpoint.com/how-to-split-a-string-in-java-with-delimiter#:~:text=In%20Java,%20splitting%20string%20is%20an%20important%20and,the%20split%20()%20method%20of%20the%20String%20class.)

- - Displaying individual recipe details: to call up individual recipe details on the recipe_details page, used find_one in the relevant section on app.py (Credit: searched on Slack, saw solution from igor_ci)
+ - Displaying individual recipe details: to call up individual recipe details on the recipe_details page, used find_one in the relevant section on app.py:
+    - Searched on Slack, saw solution from [Igor Basuga](https://code-institute-room.slack.com/team/UPDFEU62U)

- - Displaying user recipes only on profile page: to display users recipes only, added if statement (if session.user|lower == recipe.recipe_addedby|lower) in jinja (Used Code Institute mini-project tutorial as basis, and modified code)
+ - Displaying user recipes only on profile page: to display users recipes only, added if statement (if session.user|lower == recipe.recipe_addedby|lower) in jinja:
+    - Used Code Institute Task Manger Mini-Project by [Tim Nelson](https://code-institute-room.slack.com/team/UBVE86CJC) as the basis and modified code for my intended purpose.

- - Displaying full-width hero image: wanted hero image on homepage to be full-width, found that Materialize CSS "container" class doesn't stretch to full width, so removed this class from the base template (Used dev tools to see "container" properties)
+ - Displaying full-width hero image: wanted hero image on homepage to be full-width, found that Materialize CSS "container" class doesn't stretch to full width, so removed this class from the base template:
+    - Used dev tools to see "container" CSS properties

- - Custom 404/500 error pages: didn't know how to action this, searched on Slack where someone had provided solution (Credit: searched on Slack, saw solution from Heather)
+ - Custom 404/500 error pages: didn't know how to action this, searched on Slack where someone had provided solution:
+    - Searched on Slack, saw solution from [Heather Olcot](https://code-institute-room.slack.com/team/U9CBT421G)

- - Improving loading time by adding lazy loading to images: found out about this from searching on Slack, implemented in this project as site is image heavy (Credit: searched on Slack, saw link to article from Antonio)
+ - Improving loading time by adding lazy loading to images:
+    - Searced on Slack, read about this in a post from [Antonio Augello](https://code-institute-room.slack.com/team/UCS5Q5LKH)

 The following details any issues which remain unresolved:

  - Forcing URL: at the moment it is possible to "force" the URL to add/edit/delete recipes into the browser: